Moonlight in San Francisco

 "And I told you he was only protecting himself," Chard shouted.

-"Robbing a bank, Jimmy….you do not get to claim self-defense from police officers who are doing a job, stopping a crime in progress.
+"Robbing a bank, Jimmy….
+You do not get to claim self-defense from police officers who are doing a job, stopping a crime in progress.
 He was breaking the law.
 Two men died because of it."
-Ironside knew it futile to reason with him but he had to find a way to protect Barbara.
+Ironside knew it was futile to reason with him but he had to find a way to protect Barbara.

 Chard calmed down and laughed.
 "You are both going to die and you are worried about her taking a pill."

 "You don't want her to go into a diabetic coma," Ironside said.